- The Washington Times - Thursday, November 6, 2025

 Transportation Department officials say the move is necessary for air safety because of the shortage of air traffic controllers amid the government shutdown.

-Hundreds of thousands of passengers could have their travel plans affected as early as Friday.
+The plans of hundreds of thousands of travelers could be affected as early as Friday.

-Air traffic controllers have been working without pay since the shutdown began on Oct.
-1, with scores working six days per week with mandatory overtime.
-Absences among controllers have soared amid their frustration, sparking travel disruptions across the country.
+Air traffic controllers have been working without pay since the shutdown began Oct.
+1. Scores have worked six days per week with mandatory overtime.
+Absences have skyrocketed, triggering travel disruptions nationwide.

-The list, which was distributed by airline companies, shows flights will be cut in more than 25 states and includes the nation’s busiest airports.
-In some cities, such as New York, Chicago, Houston and Washington, multiple airports will be impacted.
+The list, distributed by air carriers, shows that flights will be cut in more than 25 states and will affect some of the nation’s busiest airports.
+In cities such as New York, Chicago and Houston, multiple airports will be impacted.

 Atlanta, Chicago O’Hare Airport, Denver, Dallas and Los Angeles International Airport — the five busiest passenger airports in the country — will be among those with fewer flights.
 Airports with heavy cargo traffic, including Louisville, Memphis, Anchorage and Ontario, California, will also have fewer flights.

-An airport in Teterboro, New Jersey, that is largely used for private jets and other general aviation services will be impacted as well.
+An airport in Teterboro, New Jersey, which is used primarily for private jets and other general aviation services, will also be impacted.

-The Transportation Department has not officially released the list of affected airports, but further details are expected later Thursday.
+The Transportation Department has not officially released the list of affected airports but is expected to issue updates.

-The cuts will start at roughly 4% on Friday and then gradually ramp up to 10% sometime next week, Transportation officials said at a press conference on Wednesday.
+The cuts will start at roughly 4% Friday, followed by 5% Saturday, and will gradually increase to 10% sometime next week, Transportation Department officials said at a press conference Wednesday.

 A 10% cut at Hartsfield-Jackson International Airport in Atlanta, the nation’s busiest, would mean about 200 fewer flights and roughly 30,000 fewer passengers, according to an analysis of the airport’s traffic data.
 At Chicago O’Hare Airport, that would likely mean more than 120 fewer flights and 15,000 fewer passengers.